 Road Construction Accidents

+Injuries in road construction accidents are far too common.
 Construction sites located by highways or roads involve a different type of hazard.
 Negligent drivers, poor weather conditions, sudden drop-offs, driver distractions, and driving at night all carry potential for a collision with construction workers.
 Despite the orange cones and directions to drivers, getting hit by a car, truck, or motorcycle is still common among road workers.
 Reasons vary from irritated drivers to confusing signs and perilous behavior among workers.

 Construction Fall Accidents

 Falls are the leading cause of construction injuries and deaths.
 Work tasks often involve heights from roofs, ladders, windows, cranes, and scaffolding.
 Construction companies are required to have safety provisions in place, but poorly built structures, open sided flooring without fall protection, and improperly used ladders can undermine those efforts.
 Among the most common causes of long-term injuries and disabilities are ladder falls.
 Workers may encounter slippery rungs, defective ladders, or unstable surfaces.
 They may also use the wrong type of ladder for the job or simply lose their balance.
+If you were injured due to faulty or unsafe equipment or because the proper measures weren’t in place, a construction accident attorney will use this in your case.

 Construction Equipment Accidents